Swayam0407/WeatherCLI/README.md

 This will output:

-Fetching weather for: London...
+-Fetching weather for: London...
-Weather in London, United Kingdom:
+-Weather in London, United Kingdom:
-Temperature: 18°C
+-Temperature: 18°C
-Condition: Partly cloudy
+-Condition: Partly cloudy

 Commands